make87/make87-rust/README.md

 ### Feature-gated Modules

 - `interfaces::zenoh` is only available if the `zenoh` feature is enabled.
+- `interfaces::rerun` is only available if the `rerun` feature is enabled.
 - `encodings::protobuf` is only available if the `protobuf` feature is enabled.
 - `encodings::yaml` is only available if the `yaml` feature is enabled.